pochunhuang1107/FioNote/README.md

 # Summary of the project

 This is a MERN stack web application that helps users to keep track of their daily to-do items with the functionality to check complete and delete items.
 It offers friend request functionality where a user can send a friend request, and another user can choose to accept or decline.
 It also comes with the 'send task' functionality where a user can send task to a friend from their friends list.
+All request types to the other users will notify in real time.
 The application requires registration of personal account and login.
 A successful login will prompt a token returned from the server and store in the local storage of your devices until logout.

 ## Live demo site